Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

 where $\odot$ is the element-wise product and $\phi(\cdot)$ is a multilayer perceptron.
 This summary parameterizes a \emph{masked conditional prior} $p(z\mid s)$ over the latent variable $z$.
 Intuitively, users fill only the entries they care about; unspecified fields $i$ are masked ($m_i=0$) and are implicitly marginalized by the conditional prior.
 The decoder then generates the peptide sequence $y$ from $p(y\mid z, s)$.
 We implement $p$ with an autoregressive Transformer whose cross-attention "memory" contains a latent token (from $z$) and a condition token (from $s$), allowing the model to honor provided constraints while preserving variability (see \nameref{methods}).
 Our approach mirrors the VAEAC's recipe, conditioning the prior and decoder on the observed context, but uses a learned summary token $s$ instead of injecting raw $[c\odot m, m]$ directly.

 During training, we apply stochastic masking on top of naturally missing descriptors so the model sees arbitrary subsets of observed fields.
 For each dataset sample, we randomly form a mask $m$, compute $s$ using Eq.~\ref{eq:summary}, and optimize a CVAE objective that encourages the encoder's posterior distribution $q(z \mid y)$ to match the masked conditional prior $p(z \mid s)$ while simultaneously maximizing the likelihood of reconstructing the sequence under the decoder $p(y \mid z,s)$.
 To ensure that $s$ faithfully encodes the provided context (and only the provided context), we add light auxiliary reconstruction terms: a mask-reconstruction head supervises $m$ with a binary cross-entropy (BCE) loss, two heads supervise the binary descriptors with BCE evaluated only where $m_i=1$, and a small regressor supervises continuous descriptors with a masked mean-squared error (MSE) loss (again only on unmasked dimensions).
 These terms regularize $\phi$ to capture the observed specifications without imputing missing entries, and empirically improve constraint satisfaction while mitigating posterior collapse.
-The full loss formulation is shown in the Methods section.
+As such, this design accommodates descriptors that are undefined for certain sequences (e.g., PEP-FOLD-derived 3D metrics for very short peptides) and treats them as missing and marginalized rather than imputed.
+The full loss formulation is shown in the~\nameref{methods} section.

 At inference, the user specifies any subset of descriptors (e.g., target length and net charge), sets the corresponding mask entries to $1$, forms $s$, samples $z\sim p(z\mid s)$, and decodes tokens left-to-right until the end-of-sequence marker (\texttt{<eos>}) is yielded.